inclusive-design/website-cities/content/resources/access-guide-checklist/index.md

    - Availability of shelter at the bus stops
    - Accessibility of the pathway from the stop to the venue
    - Availability of shuttle services to the event
-   - Any other note to consider, such as road constructions, special schedules, etc.
+   - Any other note to consider, such as road construction, transportation service disruptions, , special schedules, etc.
 - Getting to the event by walking/wheeling
    - Presence of stairs or any sudden changes in the ground level on the way to the event
-   - Any other barriers that affects using the sidewalks, such as snow, ice, standing water, trees, construction work, temporary closure, garbage bins, etc.
+   - Any other barriers that affects using the sidewalks, such as snow, ice, standing water, trees, construction work, temporary closures, garbage bins, etc.
 - Getting to the event by driving
-   - The number of available designated parking spots for people with disabilities and whether they are Indoor or outdoor
+   - The number of available designated parking spots for people with disabilities and whether they are indoor or outdoor
    - Their distance to the main entrance
    - Information about the availability of curb cuts, night lighting, and accessible elevators from the parking area to the venue
    - Accessibility and location of pay stations
-   - Any other note to consider, such as accumulation of ice, snow, or water in the designated parking spots
+   - Any other notes to consider, such as accumulation of ice, snow, or water in the designated parking spots
 - Accessibility of the venue
    - Information about wayfinding systems and signage in the exterior and interior spaces at your venue
    - The width of the hallways, doorways, and available space for mobility devices